arungudelli/angularjswiki/content/en/fontawesome/fa-address-book.md

-## Change Address Book icon size
+## Change fa-address-book icon size
-To increase Address Book font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-address-book.
+To increase fa-address-book font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-address-book.

 Increase in icon size will be relative to their parent container.